Harvesthru-Inc/Harvesthru-Web/README.md

-## Harvesthru-Web
+# Harvesthru-Web
 Harvesthru is a community focused marketplace platform where users can buy, sell and trade homegrown crops.

 ### Build Instructions
 1. Clone the repository: `git clone https://github.com/Harvesthru-Inc/Harvesthru-Web`.
 2. Navigate to the directory: `cd Harvesthru-Web`.
-3. Install the necessary dependencies: `npm install` in root directory.
+3. Install the necessary dependencies: `npm run install-monorepo` in root directory.
-4. For client side use install neccessary dependencies `npm install` in client directory:
 4. Create a new `.env` file using `.env.example` as a template: `cp .env.example .env`.
 5. Fill out the `.env`.
 See the [example file below](#sample-env).
-8. Start the Node app: `npm start`.
-9. Go to client by `cd client` and run `npm start` to start the front-end React project.
+6. For market place app and API server documentation, see READMEs in the respective directories.

 #### Sample `.env`
 ```